lohanidamodar/flutter_firebase_starter/README.md

 # Flutter Firebase Starter project

+**Made with :heartbeat: from Nepal**

 A project you can clone to build your next project with Flutter with Firebase services.

 ## What Firebase features are implemented?
 1. Firebase Authentication